philbudne/xxl/README.md

      variables were declared with their precision.

-* Intended to be the smallest possible core language, one that no one "needs"
+* Intended to be the smallest possible core language, one that no one "needs" to use.

-* XXL is the U.S. clothing size two sizes larger than "large"
+* XXL is the U.S. clothing size two sizes larger than "large".